There was an error with your log in

 • If you are older than 18, you’re good to go.

-• To get to Chamonix, most people fly into Geneva International Airport (GVA), one hour away.
+• To get to Chamonix, the starting point of your Mont Blanc guided tour, most people fly into Geneva International Airport (GVA), one hour away.
 Once you arrive, there are several ways to reach your destination, including public transport.
-Looking to make the airport transfer hassle-free?
-Check out Mountain Drop-Offs—they provide door-to-door service in their comfy and spacious shuttles.
-Another option is to take a shuttle bus.
+Looking to make the airport transfers hassle-free?
+Check out Mountain Drop Offs—they provide door-to-door service in their comfy and spacious shuttles.
+Use the code 57HCHX to get a 5% discount!

 Have more questions?
 Read our FAQ, or Talk with us